restic/restic/doc/045_working_with_repos.rst

     /home/user
     /home/user/work.txt

 To show more details about the files in a snapshot, you can use the ``--long`` option.
-The colums include file permissions, UID, GID, file size, modification time and file path.
+The columns include file permissions, UID, GID, file size, modification time and file path.
 For scripting usage, the ``ls`` command supports the ``--json`` flag; the JSON output format is described at :ref:`ls json`.